Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric

-The above uncertainty modelling requires little information on uncertainties, and it is well-suited for uncertain parameters exhibiting symmetric features.
-As shown in Fig.~\ref{fig:symmetric distribution}, such uncertainty set can perfectly capture the scenarios most likely to occur.
+The above uncertainty modelling requires little information on uncertainties and is well-suited for uncertain parameters exhibiting symmetric features.
+As shown in Fig.~\ref{fig:symmetric_distribution}, such uncertainty set can perfectly capture the scenarios most likely to occur.
 Uncertain parameters like renewable generation and load demands, however, typically do not follow a symmetric distribution \cite{asymmetric_load}.
-As demonstrated in Fig.~\ref{fig:asymmetric distribution}, this misalignment can result in issues such as some safe regions being overlooked where actual scenarios would have occurred with high probability.
-For instance, scenarios where low renewable generation and high load demand, while significantly deviating from expected values, are uncommon yet still possible and may be excluded from the uncertainty set.
-Should they occur, these scenarios can compromise DNs safe operation.
+As demonstrated in Fig.~\ref{fig:asymmetric_distribution}, this misalignment can result in issues such as some safe regions being overlooked where actual scenarios would have occurred with higher probability.
+As mentioned in Section~\ref{Introduction}, these scenarios can compromise DNs safe operation if they occur.
 Additionally, the safe regions can be unnecessarily large due to the inclusion of impossible scenarios, leading to conservatism.